bobalazek/web-application-starter-kit/README.md

 ----------------------
 * app/
     * configs/ => All basic config stuff (+ validation)
-    * core/ => The core files such as providers, routes, middlewares, common functions and definitions
+    * core/ => The core files such as providers, routes, middlewares and definitions
     * fixtures/ => Used when hydrating the database
     * locales/ => Translations & co.
     * templates/ => All twig templates